In the name of Jesus evil spirits must flee!

 This immediately reminded me of the sons of Sceva.

 However, I knew that Christ in me was greater than the evil spirits in him, so I continued.
 I noticed that he could not look me in the eyes.
-I knew that this was one of the best proofs of demon possession, so as an experiment I commanded him in the name of Jesus to look me in the eyes.
-He obeyed, but with obvious resistance, compelled to go against his will.
+I knew that this was one of the best proofs of demon possession, so as an experiment, I commanded him, in the name of Jesus, to look me in the eyes.
+He obeyed, but with obvious resistance, he was compelled to go against his will.

-The next moment he broke away and disappeared up the stairs before we could stop him.
+The next moment, he broke away and disappeared up the stairs before we could stop him.
 As it was a massive housing complex, we did not have much chance of locating him again soon.
 We were worried but did not quite appreciate the severity of the matter.
-Nevertheless, we continued in praying for him.
+Nevertheless, we continued to pray for him.

 When we found him again, about an hour later, he was lying on the ground with both his hands locked tightly around his own throat.
 The demons had tried to kill him.

-It was time to get serious with exorcising evil spirits.
+It was time to get serious about exorcising evil spirits.

 I realized where I had made my mistake.
-Because of my inquisitiveness, and wanting to see demonic manifestations I had allowed the demons free reign.
-There was a time when this was the standard method for doing deliverance, and it can be very dramatic, but times had changed and I should have known better.
+Because of my inquisitiveness and wanting to see demonic manifestations, I had allowed the demons free reign.
+There was a time when this was the standard method for doing deliverance, and it can be very dramatic, but times have changed, and I should have known better.

 In the name of Jesus, I immediately forbade the demons to manifest so that I could minister to the victim without hindrances.
 Between talking to the young man and commanding the demons, we figured out the truth.

-Many experts in deliverance would strongly against talking to demons because they are all liars, but I became convinced that when you command them in the name of Jesus to tell the truth, that they are under obligation to do so – actually they enjoy bragging about themselves.
+Many experts in deliverance would strongly oppose talking to demons because they are all liars, but I became convinced that when you command them, in the name of Jesus, to tell the truth, they are under obligation to do so; they enjoy bragging about themselves.

 The truth that came out was not complicated.

 This young man had recently accepted Christ and was a born-again Christian.
-His parents were divorced and his father, a spiritist, was attacking him and his mother by means of demons.
+His parents were divorced, and his father, a spiritist, was attacking him and his mother through demons.
 Not knowing any better, he decided to retaliate by inviting demons into his own life so that he could take revenge on his father.
 He came to his senses and started looking for deliverance.
 The demons violently resisted and turned on him.

 Once the cause of the infestation was identified, the remedy was easy.
-He had to repent and confess his sins, where after we could command the demons to leave in the name of Jesus.
+He had to repent and confess his sins, whereby we could command the demons to leave in the name of Jesus.
 In the name of Jesus, the demons will go.

-Many people make the mistake to exorcise evil spirits without first removing the grounds for their occupancy.
+Many people make the mistake of exorcising evil spirits without first removing the grounds for their occupancy.